pleyad/ABCD-ACL2021/READMEre.md

 | `MinWiki/matchvp_train.simple` | `MinWiki/train.complex.txt` |

 - [ ] Validation set for MinWiki?
 Split from training in some ratio as ACL2021?

+## `process_data.py` vs `process_test.py`

+`process_data.py` expects a datasplit where gold labels are present, and can therefore not be used for deployment.

+`process_test.py` processes complex sentences (and their CoreNLP-dependencies) as if there were no gold labels (would probably be called something with `deployment` in proper ML-lingo).

+- [ ] `process_data.py` and `process_test.py` should probably be unified.
+Would this work downstream?

+### `process_data.py`

+For the moment, I only add a CLI, where a user can specify a dataset folder and a split they want to process.